noredlace/nored-ansible/README.md

 As well as support Upgrades/SiteConfiguration Changes

 # PreRequirements

+* Web Server
+  * C and D Drives
+  * WinRM.ps1 Scripts Ran for WinRM Listener

+* DB Server
-Web and DB Server with C and D Drives
+  * C and D Drives

-DB Server Installed with .NET Framework 4.7.2 and SQL Server 2022.
-Configuration is made with Ansible

-WinRM Scripts run to enable WinRM on both Web and DB Servers
+  * .Net Framework 4.7.2
+  * SQL Server 2022
+  * SQL Server Studio Management 2019

+Assumption is the above are the states that we will receive the Servers in.

-Above is something to be expected to be automated on Deployment of VMs, but its not in scope with the goal of installing Sprocket
+I expect this is automated on Deployment of VMs, but the only goal in this is to deploy a Sprocket Website

 # Test Ping
 ```ansible all -i hosts.yml -m win_ping```